NVIDIA/nvcomp/README.md

 Will install the `libnvcomp.so` into `/foo/bar/lib/libnvcomp.so` and the headers into `/foo/bar/include/`.

-# How to use the library in your code
+## How to use the library in your code

 * [High-level Quick Start Guide](doc/highlevel_cpp_quickstart.md)
 * [Low-level Quick Start Guide](doc/lowlevel_c_quickstart.md)
 * [Cascaded Format Selector Guide](doc/selector-quickstart.md)

-# Further information about our compression algorithms
+## Further information about some of our compression algorithms

 * [Algorithms overview](doc/algorithms_overview.md)

-# Running benchmarks
+## Running benchmarks

 By default the benchmarks are not built.
 To build them, pass `-DBUILD_BENCHMARKS=ON` to cmake.